Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 Pick by Scenario

 My child is under 10 and I'm worried about chat with strangers.
 Start with Roblox's built-in controls — set chat to "Friends Only" and enable Account Restrictions.
-Add Bark if you want to monitor what's happening in Discord or group chats outside Roblox.
-Skip Circle for now; the in-app controls are sufficient at this age.
+That addresses the in-game side directly.
+For activity outside Roblox (Discord, group chats), the most effective tool at this age is an open conversation about not moving chats off-platform.
+Skip the paid tools for now; the native controls are sufficient.

 Screen time and bedtime are my main concern, not content.
 Circle Home Plus gives you the cleanest home-wide enforcement.
 Set a hard internet cutoff at 9pm that applies to every device.
 Pair it with Roblox's built-in spend limits.